Are you ready to be a Luxembourgish citizen? Know what lies ahead in the residency test and the steps to take to acquire

 Civic instruction sessions

 As a basis to know a foundational background on Luxembourg culture, it is necessary to attend three civic instruction sessions.
 Sessions are during evenings or on Saturday mornings.
 They are free of charge and taught in Luxemburgish, French, German, English, or Portuguese.
-Instructors award certificates of participation at the end; no tests are necessary.
-Two specific sessions are compulsory: “The fundamental rights of citizens and public life” and “Luxembourg state institutions”.
+Instructors award certificates of participation at the end; in fact, no tests are necessary.
+Two specific sessions are compulsory, however: “The fundamental rights of citizens and public life” and “Luxembourg state institutions”.
 The third session may be chosen from a list of other subjects that suit your interest, however.

 Exempt from the sessions